-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS The pharmacy network for the plan is the Prime Participating Network Locate a Prime Participating Network pharmacy at AlabamaBlue.com/ PrimeParticipatingPharmacyLocat or Maintenance drugs can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply Prescription drugs (other than maintenance drugs) can be dispensed for up to a 30-day supply Some copays combined for diabetic supplies View the Source+Rx 1.0 list that 100% of the allowed amount, subject to the following copayments per prescription: Tier 1 drugs \$5 copayment Tier 2 drugs \$5 copayment Tier 3 drugs \$25 copayment Tier 4 drugs \$40 copayment Tier 5 (preferred specialty) drugs \$80 copayment Tier 6 (non-preferred specialty) drugs \$80 copayment Covered Insulin Products: \$99 maximum cost share per 30-day supply Not covered
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Prime Participating NetworkAlabamaBlue.com/PrimeParticipatingPharmacyLocator Prescription drugs (other than maintenance drugs) can be dispensed for up to a 30-day supply The only in-network pharmacy for some Tiers 5 and 6 (specialty) drugs is the Pharmacy Select Network.
+Go to AlabamaBlue.com/SelfAdministered SpecialtyDrugList View the Source+Rx 1.0 list that applies to the plan at AlabamaBlue.com/2021SourcePlu sRx1DrugList Some immunizations may be received from an in-network pharmacy that participates in the Pharmacy Vaccine Network.
+A list of the eligible vaccines these pharmacies may provide can be found at: AlabamaBlue.com/VaccineNetworkDrugList 100% of the allowed amount, subject to the following copayments Tier 1 drugs \$15 copayment per prescription Tier 2 drugs \$15 copayment per prescription Tier 3 drugs \$35 copayment per prescription Tier 4 specialty drugs \$60 copayment per prescription Tier 5 (Preferred specialty) drugs \$120 copayment per prescription Tier 6 (Non preferred specialty) drugs \$120 copayment per prescription Covered Insulin Products: \$99 maximum cost share per 30-day supply Not covered